Bluma Zeigarnik: Later life

 Zeigarnik died in Moscow on February 24, 1988.

 Influences

-One of Zeigarnik's first influences was Kurt Lewin.
-Zeigarnik met Lewin in 1924 at University of Berlin.
+One of Zeigarnik's first influences was Kurt Lewin, who Zeigarnik met in 1924 at University of Berlin.
 During this time, Lewin was a teacher and a researcher.
 Zeigarnik liked his progressive views and started her scientific career within his research group.
 It was with Lewin that she developed her well-known theory: the Zeigarnik effect.
 Not only was Lewin the main influence in Zeigarnik life, but he was also a good friend.
 Another Influence of Zeigarnik was Lev Vygotsky.
 Zeigarnik met and started working with him, as well as with Alexander Luria and Alexei Leontyev in 1931.
 Together they studied topics involving mental structures and general psychology.
 Their research also allowed Zeigarnik to create and name her own field of psychology.

 Research and contributions

 In the 1920s, Zeigarnik continued her study under Lewin's supervision and was able to conduct a study on memory in which she compared memory in relation to interrupted and completed tasks and found that people tend to remember interrupted tasks better than those that are completed.
 This finding became known as Zeigarnik effect.

 In the 1930s, she began to work at the Institute of Higher Nervous Activity, where she was influenced by Vygotsky.
 Being influenced by Vygotsky, she started to work on various problems related to pathologies of reasoning, psychotic and personality disorders, post-traumatic silliness, etc. Gita Birenbaum, another Lewin's disciple and a graduate of the University of Berlin, was a close collaborator of her.

 In 1940, Zeigarnik started to publish works on the effects of brain injuries.
 Her studies continued in 1941–1943 in the Neurosurgical Hospital No. 3120 in Evacuation organized by Alexander Luria.
 Her primary interest was the loss of spontaneity upon military injuries of the frontal lobes of the brain.
 Another area of her research in the hospital was reactive post-concussion deaf-muteness.
 By the end of the 1940s, she accumulated considerable knowledge that allowed her to compare pathologies in patients with and without military traumas.
 As a result of these studies, she prepared a doctor-of-sciences dissertation, but the text was stolen shortly before its completion.
 In 1950, upon the beginning of an antisemitic campaign in the Soviet Union, Zeigarnik stopped heading the laboratory, and in 1953, she was fired from the Institute of Psychiatry.
 The same year she returned to work at the institute upon Stalin's death.